Particular/docs.particular.net/Content/NServiceBus/scheduling-with-nservicebus.md

 <!--
 title: "Scheduling with NServiceBus"
 tags: ""
-summary: "<p>With the NServiceBus scheduling capability you can schedule a task or an action/lambda, to be executed repeatedly in a given interval.</p>
+summary: "With the NServiceBus scheduling capability you can schedule a task or an action/lambda, to be executed repeatedly in a given interval."
-<h2>Use cases</h2>
-"
 -->

 With the NServiceBus scheduling capability you can schedule a task or an action/lambda, to be executed repeatedly in a given interval.